-Deferred Outflows of Resources - Pensions: The District recognizes the difference between expected and actual experience, changes in assumptions, net difference between projected and actual investment earnings, changes in proportion, the difference between employer contributions and proportionate share of total contributions, and the contributions subsequent to the measurement date, as deferred outflows of resources.
+Deferred Outflows of Resources - Pensions: The District recognizes the difference between expected and actual experience, changes in assumptions, net difference between projected and actual investment earnings, changes in proportion, the difference between employer contributions and proportionate share of total contributions and the contributions subsequent to the measurement date, as deferred outflows of resources.
 These amounts are amortized over the average remaining service lives of active and inactive members.

-Deferred Outflows of Resources - Other Post-Employment Benefits: The District recognizes changes in assumptions, benefit payments subsequent to the measurement date, changes in proportion, net difference between projected and actual investment earnings, and contributions subsequent to the measurement date as deferred outflows of resources.
+Deferred Outflows of Resources - Other Post-Employment Benefits: The District recognizes the difference between expected and actual experience, changes in assumptions, net difference between projected and actual investment earnings, changes in proportion, benefit payments subsequent to the measurement date and contributions subsequent to the measurement date as deferred outflows of resources.
 These amounts are amortized over the average remaining service lives of active and inactive members.